SwuduSusuwu/SusuLib/README.md

 ## Sponsor
 To sponsor this (which allows us to produce more source codes), you can use crypto (such as [**Bitcoin**](https://wikipedia.org/wiki/Bitcoin)) to [produce a one-time-use address](https://poe.com/s/IPhIMyuMY6SnYM0yqEJl) (which you deposit funds into), and send the address&private-key to [a contact which `./SECURITY.md` lists](./SECURITY.md#sensitive-issues).
 - Rather than us publish a send-to address (for a particular protocol), this allows us to accept all forms of crypto.
+- If asked, will include sponsorship info into the [contributors / sponsors list](#contributors--sponsors).
 - If amount is more than $100 and you don't trust the contact platforms, use [`./.ssh/id_ed25519.pub`](./.ssh/id_ed25519.pub) to [secure those](https://superuser.com/questions/576506/how-to-use-ssh-rsa-public-key-to-encrypt-a-text/1850928#1850928).
 - If crypto is not suitable, you can also send gift card codes or [virtual cards](https://www.forbes.com/advisor/credit-cards/virtual-credit-card-numbers-guide/) to use.